 • Mitigates pain

 The heated pad will quickly bring the targeted area to 40 C and stays on the patient for 45 minutes.
 It’s best to keep the patient sedated so that the pad remains in the exact spot you’re targeting.
-And worried about burning the skin?
+Worried about burning the skin?
 The applicator is designed to emit a time-variable electromagnetic field that projects into the tissue, sparing the skin.

 Not lame at all